 1. Take a free walking tour

 I’m always a fan of walking tours as they offer a lot of insight into the history of your destination.
 Dublin Free Walking Tour and Generation Tours offer regular tours that last 2-3 hours and cover the main highlights.
+You’ll get a glimpse of Dublin Castle, Christ Church Cathedral, Trinity College, St. Stephen’s Green, and other iconic sights.
+The tours will also walk through the Temple Bar area and give you an excellent overview of what to see in the city.
 It’s the best way to get the lay of the land and ask a local expert all your questions.
 Just be sure to tip your guide at the end!

 2. Explore The Chester Beatty

 Situated at the back of Dublin Castle, The Chester Beatty boasts a wonderful and sizable collection of Asian, Far Eastern, and Islamic artifacts.
 You can admire Egyptian Books of the Dead, illuminated Ethiopian parchments, Jesuit travel journals, French manuscripts, Iranian narrative paintings, and more.
 They also host a lot of temporary exhibitions, lectures by invited guests, and workshops, most of which are also free to attend.
 It’s one of the best museums in the country.
-Admission is free.
+Admission is free, but donations are appreciated.

 3. Learn about “Dublinia”

 Dublin was founded by Vikings and this museum focuses on the city’s Viking and medieval history.
 It’s a historical recreation museum with exhibits like medieval street scenes and Viking longboats.
 They also have actors in costumes to bring it all to life (you can get dressed up in period clothing too).
 You can learn about crime and punishment in medieval Dublin, see period weapons and armor, and get a glimpse of actual artifacts on loan from the National Museum.
-You can also climb the 96 steps to the top of St. Michael’s tower (a real medieval tower) to take in the view, however the tower is temporarily closed for renovations.
+You can also climb the 96 steps to the top of St. Michael’s Tower (a real medieval tower) to take in the view.

 At the heart of the city lies Dublin Castle, which was completed in the early 13th century.
 Built as a defense against future invasions, the castle acted as the English seat of governance in Ireland.
 In 1673, it was destroyed by fire and was rebuilt in the Georgian style.
 The castle remained the seat of government until 1922 when Ireland gained independence.
 Today, the building is used for governmental business, state receptions, and inaugurations.
 You can explore the grounds for free but a self-guided tour of the State Apartments costs 8 EUR.
 You can also do guided tours for 12 EUR.

 Jameson was one of Dublin’s first distilleries, dating back to 1780.
+It was started by the Scottish born, John Jameson, and his four sons and stayed in the family for more than one hundred years.
 It’s the world’s best-selling Irish whiskey and although Jameson isn’t made in the city anymore (it’s made in Cork now), their distillery remains and hosts daily tours.
 You can learn about the whiskey-making process and sample the product at the end of the tour.
-Guided tours are 25 EUR.
+They offer classes for making whiskey cocktails and learning the ins and outs of whiskey tasting.
+Guided tours are 26 EUR.
 You can also take a whiskey blending class for 60 EUR.

 This massive park is the second-largest enclosed city park in all of Europe.
 Spanning almost 1,800 acres, the homes of the U.S. Ambassador and the President of Ireland can be found here (as well as wild deer that have been living here for centuries).
 The park was created in 1662 and is also home to a polo field and the Dublin Zoo.
+You can explore the Magazine Fort, a military structure dating back to the 1700s, in the southeast part of the park.
+There’s even a prehistoric burial chamber that’s more than 5,500 years old tucked away in the park, west of St. Mary’s Hospital.
 It’s an ideal place for a quiet walk or a relaxing picnic on a sunny day.

 Powerscourt Center is one of Dublin’s most popular shopping centers.
 Located just off Grafton Street, it’s located inside an 18th-century Georgia townhouse that’s been converted into a retail center.
 Admire the Rococo-style hallway, the Neoclassical music room (now a bridal boutique), and the ballroom (now an art gallery).
 While the intricate details within the house are stunning, the central courtyard, with its glass ceiling and crystal chandeliers, is even more eye-catching.
 Even if you don’t want to buy anything, this is a cool place to browse.